bradleecrockett/SockMonkey/README.md

 11. Repeat what you did for all of the x positions but for the y positions.
 This will allow the monkey to move up and down as well as left and right.
 12. Add the following line of code to the bottom of the `draw` loop. `yPos = mouseY;`

-When you complete the SockMonkey TODO list, submit your worksheet and the share link to your `SockMonkey` program to Google Classroom.
+When you complete the SockMonkey TODO list, submit your worksheet and get your Sock Monkey program graded.